rowanhill/instigator/README.md

 source2('2d'); // Nothing is printed
 source3('3d'); // Nothing is printed
 ```

+(Note that sources retain references to consumers, so you may wish to deregister consumers to avoid
+memory leaks and unexpected actions occuring once your consumer has gone out of scope)

 You may also wish with 'merge' a number of sources / transformers into a single object.
 You can do this
 with mergeTranformer: